cirruslabs/packer-plugin-tart/.web-docs/README.md

-The `tart` builder is used to create macOS and Linux VMs for Apple Silicon powered by [Tart virtualization](https://github.com/cirruslabs/tart).
+The `tart` builder is used to create macOS and Linux VMs for Apple Silicon powered by [Tart](https://tart.run/).

 Here are some highlights of Tart: